'Cause For Concern': State Police Looking To ID, Charge Drivers In Parkway Trump Parade

 Dina Fleischmann heading westbound on I-287 toward the bridge with her teenage son when one of the drivers cut her off to help another whose car broke down -- and nearly caused an accident, she said.

-"There was not a police officer to be found, which I thought was despicable," said Fleischmann, of Westport.
+"There was not a police officer to be found, which I thought was surprising," said Fleischmann, of Westport.

 It was not clear if New York State Police would be taking action.
 Callahan, however, said Troop B detectives were actively investigating along the parkway.